 What you will learn

-• Why performance requires a goal, how to size the goal and what the real point of a goal is
+- Why performance requires a goal, what the real point of a goal is

-• The winning attitude – how to get it, what’s important , how it can backfire
+- The winning attitude – how to get it, why it’s important, how it can backfire

-• How to improve your ability to persevere, your mental toughness (without being tough)
+- How to improve your ability to persevere through adversity

 "Thank you, Thank you, Thank you!
 Kevin, you made us laugh and you made us think!
 Your presentation at our staff meeting was inspirational and downright entertaining.
 You tailored your presentation to us so well in such a short timeframe and made it easy for us to take it to heart!
 Several people are already applying the 3 bastards rule - one is going to recommend it to their manager.
 The HR team got plenty of ideas to use in coaching managers and staff to focus on the goal and not drain energy.
 “Yeah/Nah” was completely relatable for everyone.
 I will be reminding several people in my own team from time to time and inviting them to keep me on my toes too.
 Just brilliant."